jwwylie1/pitwall/README.md

 1. Create a free account at https://huggingface.co/
 2. Go to https://huggingface.co/settings/tokens
-3. Create a new token with "Read" permissions and copy it
+3. Create a new token with "Read" permissions and copy it for later
 4. Accept the Mistral model license at https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2
+5. (Optional: can do later) Open *api/app.py* and enter your token on line 2, removing the **#** to uncomment the line

 ### 💻 System Requirements